SteveBarnett/Remixing/_thinking/zen/how-to-raise-an-ox.md

 ### Five – The Scriptures

 - Bodhidharma: "no dependence on words or letters" - no dependence, not don't read or don't use.
 - A careful study of the scriptures can enhance and strengthen our central practice.
 - Zen practice itself has as its goal **the overcoming of a false dualism** whereby we tend to discriminate between things which are **worthy and unworthy, sacred and profane, good and bad**, Buddha and non-Buddha, and so on.
 - Many bad ideas, prejudice, baseless assumptions and other forms of ignorance can be removed by means of better information and calm, clear, thinking.
 - Zen practice is ... to **free and activate the total individual, with all his talents, functions, and abilities**, and **this includes the mind**, as well as all **the feelings**, **the physical organism**, and the will.
 - **Service to others is the object of Zen practice.**

+### Six – Giving Life to Our Lives

+- The Zen of Dogen is a way of dealing with ... the fact that we are stuck in the here and now.
+- Whereas **the Zen patriarch gives life to all events and enters them completely and without reservation**, **the hedonist** studiously avoids certain events and strives to manage his life in such a way that he **only enters fully, if ever, into those situations which he has prejudged worthwhile.**
+- **We kill our ordinary, everyday, lives by discriminating, devaluating, and demeaning**, which occurs **when we actively prefer other situations which we consider more valuable**.
+- Giving life to our lives means coming to understand that one place is really as good as another, and **the pattern of our lives is good enough**.
+- "You can't chase two rabbits at the same time."
+You lose both.
+- If while drinking plain water you yearn for beer, both the beer and the water are lost.
+- Perform any act in total commitment and absorption.

+### Fukan Zazengi

+- "General Recommendations for Doing Zazen"
+- Do not judge things as good or evil, and cease such discriminations as "is" and "is not".

+### Keisei Sanshoku

+- "The sounds of Valley Streams, the Forms of the Mountains"
+- non-self-assertive action, unconditioned, not performed for self-gratification

+### Gyōji

+- "Continuous Practice"
+- This continuous practice of not leaving the monastery is **free the realm of freedom from conditions, in the same way the the sky is free from the tracks of flying birds;** it is the realm where one is completely one with the whole universe.
+- Do not sit and wait for enlightenment, for **great enlightenment is to be found in everyday activities such as eating, or drinking tea.**
+- This present continuous practice is nothing other than just that, just **committing oneself to continuous practice for no other reason that to practice continuously**.